Holistische Arts

 What is CIN 2?

-CIN 2 (Cervical Intraepithelial Neoplasia grade 2) means there are moderate abnormalities in the cells of your cervix.
+CIN 2 (Cervical Intraepithelial Neoplasia grade 2) means that there are moderate abnormalities in the cells of your cervix.
 The HPV virus has caused changes in the bottom two-thirds of the lining (epithelium).
-The abnormalities go deeper than in CIN 1, but have not yet affected the entire tissue layer.
+The abnormalities go deeper than in CIN 1, but have not yet affected the full thickness of the tissue.

 CIN 2 is not cancer.
 It is a precancerous stage that can spontaneously resolve in some women, but can also progress to CIN 3 if left untreated.
 This is why CIN 2 is the point where you must make an important choice.

-What makes CIN 2 so tricky is that you are right in the middle: too serious to wait without concern, but potentially not serious enough to immediately undergo invasive treatment.
-This is a difficult dilemma, especially for women wishing to conceive.
+What makes CIN 2 so challenging is that you are right in the middle: too severe to wait without concern, but potentially not severe enough to immediately undergo an invasive treatment.
+This is a difficult dilemma, especially for women with a desire to have children.

 40-60%

-of CIN 2 cases do not resolve spontaneously.
-With a persistent HPV infection of type 16, the risk of progression to CIN 3 is significantly higher.
+of CIN 2 does not recover spontaneously.
+In cases of persistent HPV infection with type 16, the chance of progression to CIN 3 is significantly higher.

 The consideration: LEEP procedure for CIN 2

-The standard treatment proposed by a gynecologist for CIN 2 is a LEEP procedure (also called LLETZ).
-This is a procedure where a portion of the cervix is cut away using an electrical loop.
+The standard treatment suggested by the gynecologist for CIN 2 is watchful waiting or a LEEP procedure (also called LLETZ).
+This is a procedure where part of the cervix is cut away using an electric loop.
 It is important to carefully weigh the pros and cons.

-LEEP procedure for CIN 2: pros and cons
+LEEP procedure for CIN 2: advantages and disadvantages

 Effectiveness 75-90% of abnormal cells are removed in a single procedure The HPV virus itself is not removed.
 HPV remains present in 15-23% of cases